Chicken and Avocado Pizza

 - Place the avocado into a blender with the lemon juice, garlic, oil and jalapeno and blitz until a smooth puree has formed.

 - Remove the bare pizza base from the oven and spread with the avocado puree over the pizza base.

 - Top with the cooked chicken and crumble over the goats cheese.

 - Place back in the centre of the oven and bake until the chicken is piping hot and the cheese soft and melting.

-- Drizzle with your favourite dressing as desired.
+- Drizzle with the smokey ranch dressing as desired.

 This pizza would work brilliantly as part of a main meal, served with salad and/or wedges.
 Alternatively serve on its own for an indulgent lunch!

 Depending on how much time you have on your hands you can even reduce the amount of prep and cooking time by using a ready baked flatbread or high quality pizza base.
 I won’t tell anyone if you don’t!